Emmotes/ic_spoilers/docs/season_3.md

 <br />

 **Order's Demand**
 > When an enemy attempts to attack Turiel, they instead attack a different valid target, if one is available.
-When this occurs, Turiel increases the effect of Embodiment of the Law by 30%, stacking multiplicatively up to 30 times and resetting stacks when changing areas.
+When this occurs, Turiel increases the effect of Embodiment of the Law by `$amount%`, stacking multiplicatively up to 30 times and resetting stacks when changing areas.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>